 A survival canteen could mean the difference between life and death, so buying better quality is more important than saving money.

-I’ve tried out various survival canteens over the years and thrown several poor quality ones away.
+I’ve tried various survival canteens over the years and thrown several poor-quality ones away.
 They broke, started to rust, or were too heavy to be practical in a survival situation.

 Best Survival Canteens Reviewed